npg70/galbreath-old/sources/kintyre-families.md

 * John (brother), TBD

     * TBD: MacQueen vs. McQueen
-    * William was a victim of an attempted murder/robbery at his store.
+    * NOTE: William was a victim of an attempted murder/robbery at his store.
 He survived but the damage bankrupted him.

 ---